Conservation Status: Vulnerable

 Habitat: Africa, Asia, Middle East, and Siberia

-Leopards are aloof and secretive and not easy to spot in the wild.
-Their light coloration with distinctive dark spots help them blend in with their surroundings.
-Black or "melanistic" leopards, often called black panthers, also have black spots, which are hard to distinguish against their dark brown fur.
+Leopards are aloof, secretive, and not easy to spot in the wild.
+Their light coloration with distinctive dark spots helps them blend in with their surroundings.
+Black or "melanistic" leopards (often called black panthers) also have black spots, which are hard to distinguish against their dark brown fur.
 The two color variations are not separate sub-species though, and female leopards can have both black and spotted cubs.
 However, black leopards are more common in tropical areas with dense vegetation.